-The terms KYC and KYB are fundamental in the financial and business world to guarantee secure operations that comply with current regulations.
+The terms KYC and KYB are used in the financial and business environment to comply with applicable legal and regulatory obligations.

 KYC (Know Your Customer)

-KYC, or ‘Know Your Customer’, is a process by which companies verify the identity of their individual customers.
+KYC, or “Know Your Customer”, is a process through which companies verify the identity of their individual customers.
 This procedure is essential to prevent illicit activities such as money laundering, terrorist financing and fraud.
-Common KYC practices include the collection of personal information, such as identification documents, proof of address and assessment of the client's financial situation.
-This process allows organisations to assess the risk associated with each client and ensure compliance with relevant regulations.
+Common KYC practices include the collection and verification of identifying information, such as official documents and proof of address, in order to comply with applicable regulations.
+This process enables organisations to assess certain regulatory risks and to fulfil the corresponding legal obligations.

 KYB (Know Your Business)

-KYB, or ‘Know Your Business’, is a process similar to KYC, but focused on the verification of legal persons (companies) rather than individuals.
-This procedure involves validating the legal existence of a company, its corporate structure, the ultimate beneficial owners (UBOs) and the assessment of possible associated risks.
-The objective of KYB is to guarantee that the companies with which commercial relationships are established operate legitimately and comply with regulations against money laundering and other illicit activities.
+KYB, or “Know Your Business”, is a process similar to KYC, but focused on the verification of legal entities (companies) rather than individuals.
+This procedure involves validating the legal existence of a company, its corporate structure, its ultimate beneficial owners (UBOs), and the assessment of potential associated risks.
+The objective of KYB is to verify the relevant corporate information of the entities with which a relationship is established, in accordance with applicable regulations.

 Key differences between KYC and KYB